LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 ::

    Candidate Name: Can Twin
+   1) Who was the first American woman in space?
+   Your Answer: sally ride
+   Correct Answer: Sally Ride

-   1) True or false: 5000 meters = 5 kilometers.
+   2) True or false: 5000 meters = 5 kilometers.
    Your Answer: false
    Correct Answer: true

-   2) (5 + 3)/2 * 10 = ?
+   3) (5 + 3)/2 * 10 = ?
    Your Answer: 45
    Correct Answer: 40

-   3) Given the array [8, "Orbit", "Trajectory", 45], what entry is at index 2?
+   4) Given the array [8, "Orbit", "Trajectory", 45], what entry is at index 2?
    Your Answer: trajectory
-   Correct Answer: trajectory

-   4) Who was the first American woman in space?
-   Your Answer: sally ride
-   Correct Answer: sally ride
+   Correct Answer: Trajectory

    5) What is the minimum crew size for the International Space Station (ISS)?
    Your Answer: 10